ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 ## Data Correction
 ### A Major Overlook
-During three-quarters of the process, we noticed a major oversight from our side when we tried to visualize our data.
-We took ‘snippets’ of the shipping report by cutting half of the page.
-However, upon closer inspection, juxtaposing the reports of 16th March 1909 with others, we noticed that all shipping reports of Zanzibar Gazette 1909 occupy full pages.
+Three-quarters into the process, a significant oversight came to light when we attempted to visualize our data.
+We had been taking 'snippets' of the shipping reports by cropping only half of the page.
+However, upon a closer comparison—specifically juxtaposing the 16th March 1909 report with others, we realized that every Zanzibar Gazette shipping report from 1909 spans an entire page.

->This means that the actual report is not only limited to the cargo ships but also includes warships (categorized as Man-O-War) and smaller traditional vessels (classified as Dhows).
-In exchange, our data visualization, which was previously limited to cargo ships, was now expanded to include other types of ships.
+This discovery revealed that the reports were not limited to cargo ships but also included warships (categorized as Man-O-War) and smaller, traditional vessels (classified as Dhows).
+Consequently, what was once a visualization focused solely on cargo ships was expanded to encompass a broader range of maritime activity.

-With this new information in mind, we have decided to include warships in our shipping report table.
-However, because ‘*Dhows Arrived*’ and ‘*Dhows Departed*’ data were different, we decided not to include them in the table and instead opted to create a separate table and represent it using bar graphs.
+With this new insight, we decided to incorporate warships into our primary shipping report table.
+However, since the Dhows Arrived and Dhows Sailed  data followed a different structure, we chose not to integrate them into the main table.
+Instead, we created a separate table and visualized the dhow data using bar graphs.

 ### Nudging the Tool
 After having worked on over a hundred rows, fatigue started to envelop our team.
 We realized that manually editing the rows and columns was not a viable solution.
 Instead, since we already curated these rows, we thought of something: